Is everything you know about Alzheimer's wrong?

 Author | Kara Gavin

-First, a much-anticipated new drug called Aduhelm got approval from the Food & Drug Administration – but its actual effect on patients was so small that insurance won't cover it for most patients.
+First, a much-anticipated new drug called Aduhelm got approval from the Food & Drug Administration – but its actual effect on patients was so small that insurance wouldn't cover it.

-Then, several other promising drugs in development by pharmaceutical companies got sidelined or showed less-than-impressive results in clinical trials.
+Several other promising drugs also got sidelined or showed less-than-impressive results in clinical trials.

 And then a scandal broke: New evidence came to light that researchers had faked images in a paper published 16 years ago – a paper that other researchers had trusted and relied on as they did their own work.

-What do all of these developments have to do with one another?
+What do these developments have to do with one another?

-They're all tied to the molecule beta-amyloid, the plaque-forming sludge that gunks up the outside of brain cells.
-The molecule that decades of research has focused on as an important factor in the disease and potential treatments to reverse it.
+It's a protein that's been the focus of decades of research, as an important factor in the disease and potential treatments to reverse it.

 "It's true that amyloid plays a role in the brain and dementia, but Alzheimer's disease is complicated and there's much more to it than one molecule," said Henry Paulson, M.D., Ph.D., who directs the center and has devoted his own laboratory's research at Michigan Medicine and his clinical care to dementia and other neurodegenerative diseases for decades.

-The paper at the center of the scandal has to do with a specific form of amyloid, AB*56, that was put forth as an important "toxic oligomer" encouraging plaque formation.
+The paper at the center of the scandal focused on a specific form of amyloid, AB*56, that was put forth as an important "toxic oligomer" encouraging plaque formation.

-But Paulson says he and many of his colleagues have not paid much attention to it for many years, because researchers haven't been so successful at achieving the same results that the original researchers claimed.
+But Paulson says he and many of his colleagues did not pay much attention to it for many years, because researchers couldn’t replicate the results.

-"I'm more worried about what this news might do to the public's perception of science than to our ability to make progress against this disease," he said.
-The long delay in uncovering the alleged fakery isn't ideal, and shows the importance of scientists speaking up and publishing results even when their experiments fail to prove another team's claim."
+"I'm more worried about what the news of the scandal does to the public's perception of science than to our ability to make progress against this disease," he said.
+“We scientists spend much of our time replicating our own work -- to make sure we don’t get it wrong!
+In this case, the delay in uncovering the fraud wasn't ideal, and shows the importance of scientists speaking up and publishing results even when their experiments fail to prove another team's claim."

 This kind of publishing of "negative results" – papers that don't give good news about a potentially promising idea – is not always encouraged, because scientists have more reason to leave those results on the shelf and spend time writing papers about things that do work.